mikepsinn/dfda-wiki/6-tokenomics.md

 ---
-description: >-
+title: Futarchy-Based Efficacy Trials
-  How deFDA governance tokens, the primary store of value in the deFDA ecosystem, are created, distributed, and used.
+description: How deFDA governance tokens, the primary store of value in the deFDA ecosystem, are created, distributed, and used.
+published: true
+date: 2022-07-23T18:36:49.469Z
+tags:
+editor: markdown
+dateCreated: 2022-07-22T19:04:54.626Z
 ---

-# 🪙 Futarchy-Based Efficacy Trials
+# 🔮 Futarchy-Based Efficacy Trials

 Medical experts will receive soul-bound non-transferable deFDA Credential NFTs (FDA-CRED) will be issued to all members of the American Medical Association (AMA) and other international bodies which verify medical credentialing.